 So you graduated!
-You got a high school diploma, a funny hat—and a long list of new responsibilities.
+You got a high school diploma, a funny hat — and a long list of new responsibilities.
 Before long, you'll be juggling the costs of food, school supplies, and your social life.
-To make sure all of this goes smoothly, your first step should be opening checking and savings accounts.
+To make sure all of this goes well, you may want to consider opening a checking and/or savings account.

 Checking accounts are all about access to your money.
 They provide a safe and convenient place to deposit your cash, checks and student loans, and enable you to easily withdraw your money when you need it.
-You can even do some of these transactions automatically—many employers offer automatic deposit, and many banks allow you to use electronic payment tools like Zelle to automatically send money to and from your friends or family members.
+You can even do some of these transactions automatically — many employers offer direct deposit, and many banks allow you to use electronic payment tools like Zelle® to send money to and from your friends or family members.

 However, there are two reasons why you may not want to keep all your money in a checking account.
 First, most checking accounts don't pay interest, so your money doesn't grow while it sits in your account.
 Second, because it is easy to access your money when it's in a checking account, it's easy to spend too much of it.